Skeletons

 .

 These are the skeletons of otherwise enormous human beings; they carry around their equally gigantic bones.
-A paranthropus has a predictable pattern of attack: (1) It chucks a bone forward in an arcing motion.
-(2) It'll gather itself and swing a bone overhead, crashing it into the ground.
-And (3) it'll dive into the air, trying to land on your head, and then slide along the ground.
+A paranthropus has a predictable pattern of attack: (1) It chucks a bone forward in an arc.
+(2) It gathers itself and uses said bone for an overhead swipe, therein crashing it into the ground.
+And (3) it dives into the air in, an attempt to land on your head, and upon landing slides along the ground.

 Alternate Names/Forms: Big Skeleton